EricThomson/nightmare_invasion/README.md

 bg: soviet red (255, 27 , 0)
 bullets soviet yellow (255, 255, 0)
 wav duration celebration (loops 1x) 7 sec x2 = 14 sec.

+### For the motivated
+1. Save top ten high scores and let user enter name (use something like the `appdirs` package to find the correct location to store user data, and then store it using something simple like the the json package).
+2. Speed is very different on different systems: the pygame event loop is currently tied to the system processor: would be nice to loop at a fixed rate.
+This is possible using something like pygame.Clock.tick(X) to run at X fps.
+I played with this but it was meh and seemed to only slow things down.
+3. Some of the sounds are meh.
+4. Pause doesn't pause the sounds -- pygame.mixer.pause()/.unpause() should work.
+5. Check to see if it runs in Python 2.
+6. Add exception handling for images and go to default image when image file not found.